- Ph.D. Programs

 Additional Information: Please visit the admissions page of the Rackham Graduate School for additional information regarding admission including: minimum graduate school requirements, residency, and application fees.

-The Mathematics Admissions Committee will review unofficial transcripts during the application process.
-If an applicant receives an offer of admission, an official transcript will be required.
+The Mathematics Admissions Committee will review uploaded transcripts with university logos during the application process.
+While these are considered "unofficial" transcripts because they have been opened from their original sealed envelopes, they are acceptable.
+If an applicant receives an offer of admission, an official transcript in a sealed envelope will need to be mailed from the institution directly to the Rackham Graduate School.

 Financial Support for Ph.D.
 Students